audioquality/audioview/README.md

 ## Usage

-###audioquality-loudness###
+###aq-loudness###

-Syntax: ```$ audioquality-loudness```
+Syntax: ```$ aq-loudness```

-###audioquality-spectrogram###
+###aq-spectrogram###

-Syntax: ```$ audioquality-spectrogram```
+Syntax: ```$ aq-spectrogram```

 **Example:**

 Running the script in a directory with 2 example files, different versions of the same song (Bon Jovi - Bad Medicine).
 The first half of the spectrogram shows the version released in 1988: no high frequency issues, all is kept nicely below 21 kHz to avoid aliasing distortion.
-The second half shows the 2010 remastered version: The high frequencies go all the way to the top during the whole song; in this case it was caused by careless digital clipping.
+The second half shows the 2010 remastered version: The high frequencies go all the way to the top during the whole song.
+This anomaly in the remastered version was caused by careless digital clipping.
 ![](doc/badmedicine-spectrogram.png)